 Please respond to one of (the three) the prompts below (250 words):

-- Describe something outside of your intended academic focus about which you are interested in learning.
+- USC faculty place an emphasis on interdisciplinary academic opportunities.
+Describe something outside of your intended academic focus about which you are interested in learning.

 - What is something about yourself that is essential to understanding you?